michaelcourcy/mysql-sysbench-kubenetes/readme.md

 # Impact of the kasten backup during the execution of the benchmark

-Then bench last 10 minutes
+The bench last 10 minutes

 ## Without a kasten backup